gmacario/easy-genivigo/README.md

 Service `goagent-docker` instantiates a new Go.CD agent inside a Docker container.
 This agent includes the `docker` and `docker-compose` commands to interact with the Docker engine used to run the Go.CD server and its agents.

 To connect to a different Docker engine, the agent should be customized by properly configuring the `DOCKER_HOST` environment variable.
-See https://docs.docker.com/machine/reference/env for details).
+See https://docs.docker.com/machine/reference/env for details.

 #### Service `goagent-yocto-genivi`